AttilaSATAN/lupus-widgets/README.md

-lupus-slide-master
+lupus-widgets
 ==================

-MEANJS and Bootstrap Compatible Slider with Preloading
+MEANJS and Bootstrap Compatible Widgets and tools